Zwei: The Ilvard Insurrection: Plot

 Five hundred years ago, the world of Granvallen was rocked by the Great Sorcery War.
 The Six Demon Lords, fallen angels who betrayed the twin goddesses Aplyes and Espina, attacked Granvallen and caused much destruction.
 Eventually they were defeated by the Holy Kingdom of Valence, who allied with the fairies and the great dragons.
 Afterwards magic was sealed; the magic gates linking the floating continents no longer worked and the continents lost contact with each other.
 In recent years, machinery has prospered and now the people of Granvallen can move freely using aircraft.

 Ragna Valentine is a treasure hunter who journeys to the north-western continent of Ilvard to fulfil a job contract.
 As he enters Ilvard's airspace, he is shot down by a mysterious group and plunges to an imminent death.
 Fortunately he is rescued by Alwen, a vampire princess who performs a blood contract with him.
 Ragna becomes Alwen's Blood Warrior and instantly recovers from his fatal injuries due to his newly gained supernatural strength.
 When they meet again, Alwen explains that her home castle and magic were stolen from her by an unknown enemy and requests Ragna to help her reclaim them.

+Reception

+The game received generally favorable reviews.